Galapagos - Formalities

 Last updated February 2015.

-Various fees need to be paid and do vary from port to port.
-The most expensive port is Santa Cruz.
+Various fees need to be paid and do vary from port to port and agent to agent.
+The most expensive port appears to be Santa Cruz.

 As a summary:-